michaloblastni/eeg_experiment/README.md

     No emotional reaction

 This makes the EEG signal flat, regular, and stable — so any injected voice causes a clear disturbance.

+Assumption: You have Olimex EEG-SMT plugged in and it is working properly when you try it with https://github.com/michaloblastni/local-neural-monitoring

 🧪 Repeatable Procedure
 Baseline Task: